How to Buy a Windows Laptop

 Resolution: Look for 1920x1080 pixels (FHD) or 1920x1200 pixels (WUXGA).
 Lesser resolutions (e.g. 1366 x 768) require too much scrolling around and the larger pixels are annoyingly visible, creating coarse-looking fonts and graphics with rough edges.
 Low-end laptops often have screen resolutions of 1366x768 pixels so beware and avoid those.

 I also don't generally recommend ultra high res screens (like 2.8K or 4K) on a laptop.
 That extra resolution doesn't necessarily look better and can cause font scaling issues with some software.
 Stick to 1920x1080 or 1920x1200.
 FHD is a little harder to find on high-end laptops where 4K is more common but there are some out there.
-Ultra high res screens also consume more processing power.
+Ultra high res screens also consume more power for little to no perceptible gain.

 If you are fairly young and have excellent near vision then you may have enough visual acuity to appreciate a 4K display.
 But for any one else, there's no real benefit.